 Each job requiring non-primary language skills will be analyzed to determine the level of capability necessary for each type of skill.
 Defining the level of capability for a job is done by combining two sources of information.
 First, an analysis is done of the actual communication (oral and written) that occurs on the job.
 This may involve reviewing recorded tapes, correspondence or whatever information is available that demonstrates the actual communication that takes place.
 This analysis identifies the level of capability needed in listening, speaking, reading and writing in quantitative terms.

-Second, interviews are conducted with employees and supervisors who actually perform the work.
+In conjunction with the above analysis, interviews are conducted with employees and supervisors who actually perform the work.
 This provides for a realistic view of the language capabilities.
 When combined, the two sources of information provide a powerful analysis that quantifies the level of the language capabilities necessary for the job.
 For more information, or to contact ALTA regarding your testing requirements, please visit the Language Testing homepage.